Beliavsky/Fortran-code-on-GitHub/README.md

 [fString](https://github.com/dpettas/fString): contains methods to add strings to values or split the context of a string of more than one substrings or even extract specific values using the pattern method, by Dionisis Pettas.
 The main idea comes from Python and how uses its strings.

+[iso_varying_string](https://github.com/everythingfunctional/iso_varying_string): implementation of the ISO_VARYING_STRING module as defined in the ISO standard, by Brad Richardson

 [M_io](https://github.com/urbanjost/M_io): collection of procedures that create a simple interface for common I/O tasks not conveniently done with intrinsic I/O procedures, by urbanjost

 [M_match](https://github.com/urbanjost/M_match): basic implementation in Fortran of a subset of regular expressions as described in "Software Tools" by Kernighan and Plauger, 1976.